 12th Chemistry Unit 3 Multiple Choice Questions

-Which of the following is a secondary cell?
+Which among the following is a false statement?

 Class 12 Chemistry Chapter 3 Important Questions